Prison Rape Elimination Act (PREA)

 What are the consequences for not complying with PREA?

-If the ADYS fails to comply with the final PREA National Standards for juveniles when they are disseminated, the State of Alabama will face a five percent reduction of federal funding for each year the ADYS fails to meet the juvenile standards.
+If A.D.Y.S. fails to comply with the final PREA National Standards for juveniles once they are issued, the State of Alabama will lose five percent of its federal funding for each year A.D.Y.S. does not meet the juvenile standards.

 Why should I be concerned with sexual misconduct at a facility?

-Sexual misconduct is not about sex, but about safety and security.
-Both are compromised whenever boundaries break down and a staff member becomes personal or intimate with a juvenile.
-Staff sexual misconduct and juvenile on juvenile sexual assault undermines the mission of the ADYS by creating unstable living and working environments for the juveniles as well as their supervising staff members.
+Sexual misconduct is not about sex.
+Instead, it is about safety and security.
+These two areas are put at risk whenever professional boundaries break down and a staff member becomes personal or intimate with a juvenile.

 What about juveniles who either manipulate the system using PREA or make false allegations against staff?

-Staff are often concerned that addressing PREA-related issues in policy and procedure, and educating juveniles as to their right to be safe while in custody, may result in false accusations or false reports of staff misconduct.
-All allegations will be thoroughly and timely investigated and false allegations may be prosecuted.
+Staff often worry that addressing PREA‑related issues in policy and procedure, and educating juveniles about their right to be safe in custody, might lead to false accusations or reports of staff misconduct.
+Investigators will thoroughly and promptly investigate all allegations, and they may prosecute individuals who make false reports.

 How do I report sexual abuse?